CalvinLloyd117/CraftBanzi/README.md

     d.
 Alternatively, you can click on the dropdown arrow next to the + New Entry button and select the type of entry you want to add from the dropdown list.

-3. Fill out the Entry Form completely, ensuring that all Fields indicated with a * are filled out.
+3. Fill out the entry form completely, ensuring that all fields indicated with a * are filled out.
 If the entry is not entirely filled out, it cannot be added the site.
 Incomplete entries will be placed in a draft state, and you can always come back to finish it later.
 4. Once the entry has been filled out, select the red Create Entry button at the top right.
 a.
 The dropdown next to the Create Entry button also provides additional options for the entry and may improve workflow.
 5. You must also ensure that the entry is enabled for it to appear on the live site.
 See Disabling Content (temporary content hiding) below.